oracle-livelabs/analytics-ai/dw-hr-analytics/provision-resources/provision-resources.md

 ## **METHOD 1:** Using a Resource Manager Stack

 In order to provision an analytics cloud instance as part of a **Resource Manager** stack, an access token is required.
 If you don't have the necessary privileges, then proceed to Method 2.
-Moreover, if your tenant is not using Identity Domains then follow the video [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/data-management-library-files/mdw%20-%20idcs.mp4) and proceed to Method 2.
+Moreover, if your tenant is not using **Identity Domains** then follow the video [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/data-management-library-files/mdw%20-%20idcs.mp4) to download the token and proceed to Task 2.

 ### Task 1: Obtain Access Token